marc-ko/daily-trending-repo/.github/ISSUE_TEMPLATE.md

 ### 📅 Date: March 22, 2025

-Welcome to today's collection of the latest research papers!
+Welcome to this week collection of the latest Github REPOSSS!
 Below you'll find the top 10 papers for each category.

 💡 **Note**: For a better reading experience and access to more papers, please visit our [Github Repository](https://github.com/marc-ko/daily-trending-repo).